+Home Group is where pastoral care comes to life at Brunswick Secondary College.
 Student Home Groups meet every week and classes have been intentionally embedded in the school timetable.
-Activities range from hands-on guidance and support for new students transitioning to life at BSC, right through to providing assistance with time-management, social issues and learning pathway planning.
-Home Group is where pastoral care comes to life at Brunswick Secondary College.
+Activities range from hands-on guidance and support for new students transitioning to life at BSC, right through to providing assistance with time-management, social issues and planning of learning pathways.

-Homegroup sessions provide an opportunity for promoting and maintaining a supportive environment and positive relationships for all members of the school community.
-Through Homegroup:
+Home Group sessions provide an opportunity for promoting and maintaining a supportive environment and positive relationships for all members of the school community.

 Every student in Year 7 to Year 12 participates in activities across the five areas of Community, Student Voice, Celebrate, Social and Emotional Learning and Achieving Goals.
 Local and international research describes these areas as being key to providing a rich and meaningful pastoral care program.

-In some cases, the activities are the same or similar at each year level, such as the expectation that you have a year level Celebration Day at the end of the year.
-In other cases, the activities are different, and are developed to be suitable to different ages or stages of development.
+In some cases, the activities are the same or similar at each year level, for example the expectation that you have a year level Celebration Day at the end of the year.
+In other cases, activities differ markedly, and are developed to be suitable for different age groups and/or stages of development.